isomerpages/moe-bukittimahpri/_info-for-parents/Sexuality Education.md

 **Overview of Bukit Timah Primary School’s Sexuality Education Programme**

-4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+<p>4.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>

 5. The subjects that incorporate topics on sexuality include: